 Suggested Nights In Koh Lipe: 3 to 5 nights

-Things to do in Koh Lipe: Rent a longtail boat for the day and take a private tour of the islands for less than $50 a day.
+Things to do in Koh Lipe: Rent a longtail boat for the day and take a private tour of the small islands nearby for less than $50 a day.
 Watch the sunset on Sunset Beach and watch the sunrise on Sunrise Beach.
-Have the best curry in the world at Sunrise Beach Restaurant for only $3, TIP get the Penang curry it’s the best one.
+Go scuba diving and dive Koh Lipe’s best dive site Stonehenge.

 Romantic Koh Phi Phi Honeymoon Hotels: